 - Do read the trust document.
 It sets out the ground rules under which you will operate.
 So you need to understand them completely.

 - Do set up a checking account for the trust.
 All income and expenses should go through this account.
-While you can and should invest the money, a checking account will enable to to make and track distributions and payments.
+While you can and should invest the money, a checking account will enable you to make and track distributions and payments.

 - Do keep the best interest of the beneficiary or beneficiaries in mind at all times.
 You have what's called a "fiduciary" duty to them, which is an extremely high standard.